hackerschoice/hackerschoice.github.io/segfault/index.md

 ### What it does

-Segfault offers free unlimitd Root Servers.
+Segfault offers free unlimited Root Servers.
 A new server (inside a Virtual Machine) is created for every SSH connection.

 * Dedicated ```Root Server``` for every user.
 * Pre-installed tools on Kali-Linux.